 Bottled water is provided on most busses at a reasonable cost.

 Yes, you need a Passport to travel out of the country.
 It must be valid for a minimum of 6 months after your return date.
 Passport Cards ARE NOT sufficient!
 Israel and Greece do not require a visa for clients from Europe, USA, Canada, Australia and New Zealand.
 Turkey, Egypt, and Jordan require an entry tax for this same group of countries.
 Recently, Turkey has required that visas be purchased in advance at the following link: Click Here

 The motor-coach will normally have 48-52 seats.
 Rest stops are made every 1-2 hours for your comfort.

-The average group size is between 25 and 35 persons.
+The average group size is between 30 and 35 persons.
 Pilgrim does take as many as 40-45 persons on some occasions.
 A Private Group Tour passenger count is up to the group leader's discretion.

 Most hotels are 4 star or above according to local government standards.
 This can be described as a better than average property with good standard of cleanliness and service.
 Examples of hotel lists will be given out by our customer service agents on request.
 Hotel Comparison Chart